ETS-Android1/Moveo/README.md

 # Contributors
-This android fitness application has been made at Metropolia University of Applied Sciences as the first project of the first year of the TiVi degree.
+This android fitness application has been made at Metropolia University of Applied Sciences as the first project of the first year of the Tieto- & Viestintätekniikka degree.
 The application was made as a group effort and in its making have participated
 **Toni Franciskovic**, **Aivan Vo**, **Kasperi Kiviluoma** and **Joakim Äikiä**.